HL7/ebm/input/intro-notes/StructureDefinition-study-eligibility-criteria-intro.md

       ]
     }

 Another inclusion criterion (“Research grade blood pressure measurement (baseline mean) SBP>= 115 mmHg and DBP >= 60 mmHg”) was separated into 2 criteria (SBP and DBP) to facilitate expression in more structured data.
 The SBP criterion (example shown below) uses a LOINC code for mean SBP as the value of the characteristic.code element and >= 115 mmHg as the characteristic.valueQuantity element value.
 The “baseline” phrase in the original inclusion criterion is interpreted to mean a timing “At baseline” and that is expressed in structured form as Group.characteristic.timing.offsetDuration.value = 0.
-Structurally, this is using a Duration datatype for the offset[x] element within the timing element, and the quantity has a value of 0 with no units because units are irrelevant with a value of 0.
+Structurally, this is using a Duration datatype for the .offset[x] element within the .timing element, and the .offsetDuration element has a value of 0 with no units because units are irrelevant with a value of 0.

    {
       "code" : {